 In various former lives as an MPhil (Oxford) and as an undergraduate student (Wellesley) student, I explored other linguistic topics like phonetic cues to voicing in child-directed speech, and the vowels of Korean-English bilinguals (respectively).
 I still like to return to these projects whenever I can.

-Kim, Y., Kotzor, S., and Lahiri, A. (upcoming, 2019).
-Hidden morphemic ambiguity and covert semantic processing.
-Talk to be given at the 21st Meeting of the International Circle of Korean Linguistics in Melbourne, Australia.
+Kim, Y., Kotzor, S., and Lahiri, A. (2019) Hidden morphemic ambiguity and covert semantic processing.
+Talk given at the 21st Meeting of the International Circle of Korean Linguistics in Melbourne, Australia.

 Kim, Y. and Lahiri, A. (2019) Semantic networks in the Korean mental lexicon.
 Poster presented at the Europe-Korea Conference on Science and Technology (EKC 2019).